- The king cobra is a dominant snake with deadly venom that even preys on other snakes.

-- The king cobra has the advantage in size, venomous attack, and predatory behavior.
+- The king cobra has the advantage of size, venomous attack, and predatory behavior.
 But the mongoose would likely come out on top due to its speed, venom resistance, and ability to crush a snake’s skull with a powerful bite.

 King cobras are incredibly dangerous venomous snakes.
 They can kill up to 11 people with a single bite due to their potent venom.
 However, some animals have the right agility, wits, and power to attack venomous snakes.
 We’ve already covered how a mongoose would attack a cobra, but how would it fare against the king cobra?
 This snake is not a true cobra and is much larger and has more powerful venomous bites than members of the Naja genus.
 We will look at a king cobra vs. mongoose match and show you which of these animals would survive the fight.